Dogsomyn Bodoo

 Dogsomyn Bodoo (1885–1922) was a prominent early 20th century Mongolian politician who was one of the founding members of the Mongolian People's Revolutionary Party.
 He was elected leader of the provisional revolutionary government and following the Outer Mongolian Revolution of 1921 became the country's first Prime Minister from July 1921 to January 1922.
 A power struggle led to his resignation on January 7, 1922.
 He was subsequently charged with treason for conspiring to overthrow the government, and was executed on August 31, 1922.

 Early life

 Bodoo was born in 1885 in Mandshir Hutagt in present-day Töv Province.
-He obtained his elementary education at the Manjusri Monastery and then studied at the Mongolian Language and Literature School in Khüree (present-day Ulan Bator).
+He obtained his elementary education at the Manjusri Monastery and then studied at the Mongolian Language and Literature School in Khüree (present-day Ulaanbaatar).
 He later became a scribe at the Shaviyn Yaam (religious affairs office) and then a Mongolian Language teacher at the Russian-Mongolian School for Translators.
 He was literate in Mongolian, Tibetan, Manchu and Chinese.
 He became the Khüree representative of the Harbin newspaper Mongolyn Sonin Bichig and, under the pseudonym Bold or Bo, correspondent and editor of Shine Tol and Niislel Hüreeniy Sonin Bichig newspapers.